johnstaveley/SecurityEssentials/Developer README.md

 	+ CloudFlareAuthEmail - Username for Cloudflare
 	+ CloudFlareUserServiceKey - Service Key for Cloudflare
 	+ CloudFlareZoneName - Zone id in Cloudflare
-	+ DeveloperIpAddress - IP address of any developer that needs to access the backend database
+	+ DeveloperIpAddresses - Comma delimited list of IP addresses of any developers that need access to the backend database
 	+ EnvironmentName - environment short hand, e.g. int, qa, uat, prod
 	+ ResourceGroup - Name of resource group to deploy to e.g. SecurityEssentials-Int
 	+ ServiceConnection - Azure Devops service connection approved to deploy to Azure from Azure Devops.
 In Azure Devops, go to Project settings -> Service Connections